-It was on a log three feet off of the ground, its black hair shown like silk.
+It was on a log three feet off of the ground, its black hair showed like silk.
 It looked toward our blind.
-The gun was already up and I found the bear in the crosshair, let the reticle driftto a spot right behind its shoulder.
+The gun was already up and I found the bear in the crosshair, let the reticle drift to a spot right behind its shoulder.
 When the bear was still, broadside, I touched the trigger.
-I found it 50 yards away where it came to rest on a bed of moss at the foot of a massive cedar.
+I found it 50 yards away from where it came to rest on a bed of moss at the foot of a massive cedar.

 Related Stories: Predator Control: What Works & What Doesn’t

-One of my favorite ways to fix these northwest country bears is in a slider-size burger on a baguette.
-Accents include fig jam, balsamic vinegar, berry jam, pickled onions and pepper and salt.
+One of my favorite ways to fix these northwest country bears is in a slider-sized burger on a baguette.
+Accents include fig jam, balsamic vinegar, berry jam, pickled onions, and pepper and salt.

 Pairing: Ballz Deep Double IPA, 7 Seas Brewing